TK1612/Txt-to-epub-converter/README.md

 https://saints-txt-to-epub-converter.streamlit.app

-The project was created bullshitly by the hate on viery on a nice day.
+The project was created bullshitly by the hate on Viery on a nice Wednesday.
 To explain, three things it does
 1. split by chapter number for korean
 2. convert into html